 There are many areas that you will need to train your new pet on, such as toilet training, and interacting with other family members, especially children.
 Everything will be new to them and you’ll want to settle them in as quickly as possible.
 Our vet will be able to advise you on the best approach to this for both puppies and kittens.

-Take a look at our puppy and kitten wellness guide that you can download here.
+Take a look at our puppy and kitten guide.
 This will give you a lot more detail on the areas covered above.

 We are aware that there is a bit more that you will need to do to train a puppy.
 Many of our clients attend our puppy parties or attend a puppy training school.
 Unfortunately, the current restrictions mean that neither of these are possible.
 However, we have partnered with a team of puppy training behaviourists who are able to offer puppy training online and from the comfort of your own home, complete this enquiry form and we will get back to you with details.